The Economics and Implementation Research Group (EIRG)

-Within MAEMOD, the Economics and Translational Research Group seeks to bridge the gap between cutting edge health research and health policy and reduce the lead-in time between scientific results and implementation.
+Within MAEMOD, the Economics and Implementation Research Group (EIRG) seeks to bridge the gap between cutting edge health research and health policy and reduce the lead-in time between scientific results and implementation.

 The Group primarily works on health technology evaluations in real-life settings.
 Group members explore the cost-effectiveness of new interventions and their clinical, social and ethical implications, in close collaboration with relevant MORU departments and units.